-What Is net interest margin?
+What is net interest margin (NIM)?

 Net Interest Margin (NIM) is an important metric which represents the difference in the interest incomes generated by banks and financial institutions between their lending activities and how much they spend on paying out interest to its depositors.
 Basically, NIM shows the profitability with which a bank uses its assets and liabilities to make money.
 As a percentage, the interest-earning assets indicate how significant the profitability and operational efficiency of an institution is.
 A NIM will be higher for a profitable bank and quite the opposite if it has been paying too much interest.

-Formula of net interest margin
+The net interest margin (NIM) formula is:

 How to calculate net interest margin?